tom123478/data_gen/README.md

 <br>Generate synthetic ocr data

 #
-If this project helps you, please give me a star.
+If this project helps you, please give me a star✨✨.

 # 🍅 Advantages of synthetic ocr data
 OCR, especially Chinese OCR, is very sensitive to the ratio of characters in the training data.